MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/spb/using-the-spb-i-o-request-interface.md

 ---
+title: Using the SPB I/O Request Interface
+author: windows-driver-content
-Description: 'Starting with Windows 8, the SPB framework extension (SpbCx) is a system-supplied component that supports the SPB I/O request interface.'
+description: Starting with Windows 8, the SPB framework extension (SpbCx) is a system-supplied component that supports the SPB I/O request interface.
-MS-HAID: 'SPB.using\_the\_spb\_i\_o\_request\_interface'
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'
-title: 'Using the SPB I/O Request Interface'
-author: windows-driver-content
+ms.assetid: 0A752413-FA0B-4C26-BF6D-19033E07095E
 ---

 # Using the SPB I/O Request Interface

-Starting with Windows 8, the [SPB framework extension](buses.spb_framework_extension) (SpbCx) is a system-supplied component that supports the [SPB I/O request interface](buses.spb_i_o_request_interface).
-SPB peripheral device drivers use this interface to send I/O requests to devices that are connected to I²C, SPI, and other [simple peripheral buses](buses.simple_peripheral_buses) (SPBs).
+Starting with Windows 8, the [SPB framework extension](https://msdn.microsoft.com/library/windows/hardware/hh406203) (SpbCx) is a system-supplied component that supports the [SPB I/O request interface](https://msdn.microsoft.com/library/windows/hardware/hh698224).
+SPB peripheral device drivers use this interface to send I/O requests to devices that are connected to I²C, SPI, and other [simple peripheral buses](https://msdn.microsoft.com/library/windows/hardware/hh450903) (SPBs).
 By making a standardized I/O request interface available across a variety of bus types, SpbCx simplifies the task of providing driver support for a family of peripheral devices across a variety of hardware platforms and SPB controllers from different hardware vendors.

 ## <a href="" id="using-spb-io-request-interface"></a>